9 Creative Packaging Ideas for Small Businesses + Examples | Fit Small Business

 Price: $1.25–$20 per piece (depending on size and extent of customization)

-Printed stock boxes are another small business packaging idea that features a custom touch.
+Printed stock boxes are another one of the top small business packaging ideas that features a custom touch without investing in entirely custom containers.
 These boxes take a stock box (or other shipping container) and add your logo to the outside.
-This type of customization is a great way to drive your brand and increase recognition without adding much expense.
+This type of customization is a great way to drive brand awareness and increase recognition without adding much expense.

 For inspiration, reference these creative examples of printed stock boxes: